My Quiet Kitchen

 And since prep is so quick and easy, there's really no need to make them ahead of time.

 If you end up with leftovers you can store the taquitos in the refrigerator for up to a few days.
-Reheat the taquitos in the oven, toaster oven, or air fryer until hot and crisp.
+Reheat them in the oven, toaster oven, or air fryer until heated through and crisp.

 large taquitos (flautas) on a platter with greens and tomatoes.